jdcpham/JDCPham/README.md

 # hello there 👋
-i'm John, it's nice to meet you. yellow fruit gums are the worst 🤮
+i'm john, it's nice to meet you. yellow fruit gums are the worst 🤮

 ## how i'm keeping busy
 - 🏦 &nbsp; working as a technology business analyst at [hsbc](https://hsbc.com) in the UK chief operating office.